Khatron Ke Khiladi 12

-Fear Factor: Khatron Ke Khiladi Bach Ke Kahan Jayega?
+Fear Factor: Khatron Ke Khiladi, Bach Ke Kahan Jayega?
 Khatra Kahin Se Bhi Aayega! is the twelfth season of Fear Factor: Khatron Ke Khiladi, an Indian reality and stunt television series produced by Endemol Shine India.
-The show premiered from 2 July 2022 to 25 September 2022, on Colors TV and digitally streams on Voot.
-Filmed in Cape Town, South Africa, the show was hosted by Rohit Shetty.
-Spanning over 26 episodes, this season became the longest season since the inception of the series.
+The show premiered from 2 July to 25 September 2022, on Colors TV and digitally streams on Voot.
+Filmed in Cape Town, South Africa, the 26-episode season was hosted by Rohit Shetty.
 Tushar Kalia emerged as the winner of this season while Faisal Shaikh became the 1st runner-up.